 - Doing something always makes it easier

-You’re learning the piano so that you can have the deep satisfaction of making music for YOURSELF.
+You’re learning to play the piano so that you can have the deep satisfaction of making music for YOURSELF.
 It doesn’t matter what anyone else thinks.
 Set all those negative voices aside and commit to the JOURNEY of learning to make music at the piano.